Next-generation OCC enables mission-critical communications, improves efficiency and transport operators’ decision-making.

 A complex ecosystem of solutions converges in the OCC where they are often challenged to deliver new services that require new applications.
 This means everything needs to be integrated in order to have effective control of the operations.

-ALE offers a broad communications portfolio that covers telephony services based on the Alcatel-Lucent OmniPCX® Enterprise.
-The portfolio includes an alarm notification server, emergency crisis management, voice recording, as well as integration and interconnection with the different functional blocks (such as Radio, PA, PDI) through standard protocols and APIs.
-Additionally, the OmniPCX Open Gateway, a dedicated API server, increases integration capabilities that include a set of RESTful APIs to host ALE and customer applications such as:
+Alcatel-Lucent Enterprise offers a broad communications portfolio that covers telephony services based on the Alcatel-Lucent OmniPCX® Enterprise.
+The portfolio includes an alarm notification server, emergency crisis management, voice recording, a Dispatch Console to deal with a high volume of call taking/dispatching and enhance collaboration.
+Additionally, a Remote Visual Assistance (RVA) solution streamlines on-site interventions by improving interactions between field workers and OCC expert staff and reduces the downtime.
+These communication services are integrated and interconnected with the OCC functional blocks such as radio, Public Announcement (PA), Passenger Display Information (PDI) through standard protocols and APIs.
+Additionally, the Alcatel-Lucent OmniPCX Open Gateway, a dedicated API server, increases integration capabilities that include a set of RESTful APIs to host ALE and customer applications such as:

 • Telephony services